-The biblical and rabbinic categories of rape seem to apply to virgins or to captive women (married or single) but not to wives in marriage or levirate marriage.
-Although men were exhorted to woo their wives to sexual interest, forcible intercourse within marriage appears not to be a punishable legal offense although the nature of the resulting children may be adversely affected (Rambam, De’ot 5:4–5).
-(This should not be surprising, since rape within marriage was recognized as a crime only within about the last fifty years in North America.
+The biblical and rabbinic categories of rape seem to apply to virgins or to captive women (married or single) but not to wives in marriage or Marriage between a widow whose husband died childless (the yevamah) and the brother of the deceased (the yavam or levir).Levirate marriage Although men were exhorted to woo their wives to sexual interest, forcible intercourse within marriage appears not to be a punishable legal offense, although the nature of the resulting children might be adversely affected (Rambam, De’ot 5:4–5).
+(This should not be surprising, since rape within marriage was recognized as a crime only in the second half of the twentieth century in North America.
 Prior to that time, it was understood that marriage constituted the ongoing consent of the woman to have sexual relations.)

 The man is obligated to pay the fifty sela fine if and only if there are witnesses.
 His personal admission of guilt does obligate him to pay shame and defect.
-If the girl takes him to the bet din and accuses him of rape or seduction, if he confesses he must compensate her for shame, defect and, in the case of rape, pain.
+If the girl takes him to the Lit. "house of judgement."
+Jewish court of lawbet din and accuses him of rape or seduction, if he confesses he must compensate her for shame, defect and, in the case of rape, pain.
 If he does not admit that he had raped or seduced her, he swears shevu’at heset (an oath of inducement) and is exempt (ibid.2:12).
-If she claims that he raped her and he claims that he seduced her, he swears shevuat ha-Torah on the fine for pain and pays her shame and defect (ibid.
+If she claims that he raped her and he claims that he seduced her, he swears shevuat ha- Torah she-bi-khetav: Lit. "the written Torah."
+The Bible; the Pentateuch; Tanakh (the Pentateuch, Prophets and Hagiographia)Torah on the fine for pain and pays her shame and defect (ibid.
 2:13).
-All the fines go to the father because he is entitled to shevah ne’ureha (gain of her youth) but if she has no father or even if he is alive and she was divorced, she is entitled to the fines (ibid.
+All the fines go to the father because he is entitled to shevah ne’ureha (gain of her youth), but if she has no father or even if he is alive and she was divorced, she is entitled to the fines (ibid.
 2:14).
 If she were raped or seduced but did not make the claim in court until after she became a bogeret or after her father’s death, the fines belong to her.
 If, however, legal proceedings began while she was still a maiden but were not settled until after she became a bogeret or after her father’s death, the money goes to his heirs because from the moment the case came to court it was as if the father had taken possession of the fines (ibid.
 2:15), giving higher value to the family’s honor than to the girl and the injury she sustained.
-The betrothed maiden who was divorced and then raped or seduced keeps the fifty sela fine for herself but the other fines go to her father even though she is no longer considered in his legal power.
+The betr,othed maiden who was divorced and then raped or seduced keeps the fifty sela fine for herself but the other fines go to her father even though she is no longer considered in his legal power.
 This is justified by the fact that he could choose to marry her off to a vile man or a leper and since he is not doing so he is entitled to those fines.
 If she were raped or seduced and afterwards betrothed, all the fines go to her father (ibid.
 2:16).

 In an odd extension of logic, Rambam limits the power of the father to receiving the fines for his victimized daughter but does not allow him to victimize her by hiring her out for fornication or as a favor (ibid.
 2:17).
 If the father or the daughter herself prepared her for promiscuity, she falls into the category of prostitute (kedeshah) and both she and the man who fornicated with her are subject to flogging.
 A child is labeled a prostitute if two valid witnesses testified that she approached them for fornication.
 She is then denied compensation for rape or seduction.